TABLE OF CONTENTS

 If I don't get selected this time, will my application be reviewed again next year automatically or do I have to reapply?

 If I request a certain field of study am I guaranteed to be placed in it if I am accepted into the program?

-DOE tries to match, to the extent possible, the applicant’s research interests with available research projects and research advisors at the DOE National Laboratories, but this is not always possible.
+DOE tries to match, to the extent possible, the applicant’s research interests with available research projects and research advisors at the DOE Laboratories or Facilities, but this is not always possible.
 Please also keep in mind that research advisors read your applications carefully and look for students who they think would benefit from being in their lab.

 What if I can only participate for a portion of the appointment period due to other commitments?